 In addition, I was convinced that, because of the location and design of the AAV, air passing through the AAV did not evenly flow to both intake manifolds, thereby producing different intake manifold vacuum levels.

-I had no desire to replace this obsolete, problematic device.
 I longed for the days when a simple, manual cable controlled this "warm up" function.
 This was also a unique opportunity to simplify an overly complicated automobile.

 The objective was simple:

 Discard the AAV completely.
 Design and install a manual device that would allow not only cold start adjustability, but also equal airflow to both intake manifolds during the entire "warm up" period.

 This device would operate via a manual cable, similar to the manual choke cables that were used with old carburetors.